We successfully summited Manaslu on 17 October 2023 with thanks to your terrific support and assistance from all of the

 1. Experienced High-Altitude Climbers

-The Manaslu expedition qualifies as advanced climbing.
-Although it is often labeled as one of the “easier” 8,000-meter mountains, the complete climb requires a high degree of previous alpine climbing experience; in particular, climbing previous mountains above elevations of 4,000–7,000 m and a familiarity with glacier travel, fixed ropes, as well as ice axes and crampons.
+The Manaslu expedition qualifies as advanced expidition.
+Although it is often labeled as one of the “easier” 8,000-meter mountains, the complete climb requires a high degree of previous alpine climbing experience; in particular, Mountaineering previous mountains above elevations of 4,000–7,000 m and a familiarity with glacier travel, fixed ropes, as well as ice axes and crampons.

-Expedition operators generally expect climbers to be capable of gliding between camps with little navigation assistance (what’s called “non-guided” climbing in alpine climbing) and climbing on difficult terrain as required.
+Climb operators generally expect climbers to be capable of gliding between camps with little navigation assistance (what’s called “non-guided” climbing in alpine ascents) and tackling on difficult terrain as required.

 2. Stamina - both physically and mentally

 First, it is very important to be physically fit.
-The expedition involves long days, steep snow slopes (some of which are 50-60°), climbing in and out of crevasses, and long days, as a climber, over 6,000 m, where the oxygen is thin.
+The expedition involves long days, steep snow slopes (some of which are 50-60°), peak attempt in and out of crevasses, and long days, as a climber, over 6,000 m, where the oxygen is thin.

 Mentally, the expedition will require endurance, patience (for acclimatization), and an ability to endure discomfort and risk (the cold, tiredness, storms) without quitting.